 The 1st. cu. take hands with the and 2d. man and go all three quite round and turn single then all four take hands and go round back again and turn single the 1st. man change places with the 2d. wo. and the 1st. wo. with the 2d. man then right hands and left half round, and each turn his partner the 1st. cu. cast off and go back to back, then all four right hands and left quite round

-The dance contains the following figures: hand turn (allemande), turn single, circle, cast, lead, hey, rights and lefts (and probably others).
+The dance contains the following figures: hand turn (allemande), turn single, circle, cast, lead, rights and lefts, back to back (and probably others).